(Not sure what those animals mean? Find our your kiddo’s personality at knowandlove.com!)

 But don’t worry!
-This article will help give you 4 ways to help your kiddo navigate through their big emotions after they mess up in a way that is effective for them and their sensitive natures.
-Here we go!
+We want to give you 5 ways to help your kiddo navigate through their big emotions after making a mistake that is effective for them and their sensitive natures.
+Ready?

 #2 : Use empathy, not guilt